-The Office of Student Programs and Resources (SPAR) is located in the Bienvenue Student Center.
-SPAR's mission is to enrich student engagement by offering diverse and innovative services and programs which promote retention, foster leadership, and provide the skills and opportunities for members of the campus community to become better students, leaders, and citizens.
+The Office of Student Life (OSL) is located in the Bienvenue Student Center.
+The mission of Student Life is to enrich student engagement by offering diverse programming and innovative services to promote retention through holistic student development and to foster a campus culture of leadership.
+These opportunities provide BRCC students with the attributes and skills to become better students, leaders, and world citizens.

-SPAR is the primary source for information on student activities, and ideas for new and future activities are always welcome.
-Any student, faculty, or staff member with questions or suggestions should visit the SPAR Office or contact a member of the Student Government Association (SGA).
+OSL is the primary source for information on student programming.
+Ideas for new and/or future activities are always welcome.
+Any student, faculty, or staff member with questions or suggestions should visit the Student Life Office or contact an executive member of the Student Government Association (SGA).

-Student Clubs and Organizations
+Student Organizations

 Educational research shows that students who join a club or get involved in campus life are more likely to succeed in school.
-To contribute toward a well-rounded academic experience, BRCC's SPAR Office has a wide variety of student clubs/organizations.
-Students who are interested in joining an existing organization should contact the SPAR office staff for assistance.
-A BRCC Club/Organization Registration Form is also available on the SGA webpage to help interested students get in contact with registered club/organizations.
+To contribute toward a well-rounded academic experience, BRCC's Student Life Office has a wide variety of student organizations.
+Students who are interested in joining an existing organization should contact the Student Life office staff for assistance.
+A BRCC Student Organization Registration Form is also available on the OSL/SGA webpage to help interested students get in contact with registered student organizations.

-SPAR staff members are constantly striving to improve and expand the College's offering of programs.
-Students who are interested in starting a new club or organization should call (225) 216-8432 or stop by the SPAR office in the Bienvenue Student Center to speak with the SGA Coordinator for more information.
+OSL staff members are constantly striving to improve and expand the College's student leadership and engagement opportunities.
+Students who are interested in starting a new club or organization should call (225) 216-8432 or stop by the OSL office in the Bienvenue Student Center to speak with the SGA Coordinator or Programming Specialist for more information.

-Advisors of Student Clubs and Organizations
+Advisors of Student Organizations

 Every student organization is required to have a full- or part-time staff or faculty member as an advisor.
-The advisor has various responsibilities to the student club/organization, the most important of which is to help his/her club/organization to achieve their objectives.
+The advisor has various responsibilities to the student club/organization, the most important of which is to help his/her student organization to achieve their programmatic goals and objectives.

-Advisors play a critical role in the guidance and fulfillment of student club/organization goals and are an integral part of campus life.
+Advisors play a critical role in the guidance and fulfillment of student organization goals and are an integral part of campus life.
 Students benefit most from having advisors who are committed, active, and involved with the organization and its activities.
-There are a number of general duties and specific functions that both BRCC and the SPAR Office require faculty/staff advisors to perform.
+There are a number of general duties and specific functions that both BRCC and the Student Life Office require faculty/staff advisors to perform (see Student Organizations guide posted on the webpage).

-Club/organization advisors must complete a Club Advisors' Application in order to serve as an advisor; this application can be found on the SGA webpage.
-Advisors must also attend mandatory meetings at the beginning of the fall and spring semesters; any advisor who is unable to attend should contact SPAR and make an appointment to meet with the SGA Coordinator prior to initiating any club/organization activities.
+Student organization advisors must complete an Advisors' Application to serve as an advisor; this application can be found on the OSL/SGA webpage.
+Advisors must also attend mandatory meetings at the beginning of the fall and spring semesters; any advisor who is unable to attend should contact Student Life and make an appointment to meet with the Programming Specialist prior to initiating any student organization activities.

-Advisors should be aware of the following guidelines for them and their club/organizations:
+Advisors should be aware of the following guidelines for them and their student organizations: